waylaidwanderer/node-chatgpt-api/README.md

     * Automatically fetching or refreshing your ChatGPT access token is not currently supported by this library.
 Please handle this yourself for now.
 2. Set `reverseProxyUrl` to `https://chatgpt.hato.ai/completions` in `settings.js > chatGptClient` or `ChatGPTClient`'s options.
 3. Set the "OpenAI API key" parameter (e.g. `settings.openaiApiKey`) to the ChatGPT access token you got in step 1.
 4. Set the `model` to `text-davinci-002-render`, `text-davinci-002-render-paid`, or `text-davinci-002-render-sha` depending on which ChatGPT models that your account has access to.
-Models **must** be a ChatGPT model name, not the raw model name, and you cannot use a model that your account does not have access to.
+Models **must** be a ChatGPT model name, not the underlying model name, and you cannot use a model that your account does not have access to.
     * You can check which ones you have access to by opening DevTools and going to the Network tab.
 Refresh the page and look at the response body for https://chat.openai.com/backend-api/models.

 #### Notes